infinum/datx/packages/datx-test-data-factory/README.md

 ### `perBuild`

-test-data-bot lets you declare a field to always be a particular value:
+test-data-factory lets you declare a field to always be a particular value:

 ```js
 import { createFactory, sequence } from '@datx/test-data-factory';